HarshGoyal2702/GestureDetection/README.md

 - Improve gesture recognition accuracy.
 - Add support for custom gestures.
 - Implement audio feedback for detected gestures.
+- Enhance UI for better user experience.

 ## 📷 How It Works
 1. The app accesses your **webcam** to track your hand.
 2. The **TensorFlow.js model** detects the hand landmarks.
 3. A gesture recognition algorithm maps the detected landmarks to a **number (1-5)**.
 4. The app displays an image corresponding to the detected number.
+5. A **switch camera** option allows toggling between the front and back camera.
+If no back camera is available, a message is displayed.

 ## 📩 Contact
 For any queries, feel free to reach out!